noamgat/lm-format-enforcer/README.md

 ```
 ## Capabilities / Advantages

-- Works with any language model and tokenizer (currently works with transformers, can be adapted into any python language model framework)
+- Works with any Python language model and tokenizer.
+Already supports transformers and LangChain.
+Can be adapted to others.
 - Supports batched generation - each input can have different tokens filtered at every timestep
 - Supports both JSON Schema (strong) and Regular Expression (limited) formats
 - Supports both required and optional fields in JSON schemas